 Andrew Ritchie: Yeah.

 Adam Murray: And EstimateOne is a Melbourne born and bred business, emerged from Melbourne.
-And what you’ve learned through talking to a lot of those people in Melbourne, predominately, I’m presuming.
-Like what do you notice about the culture of Melbourne that might be different to other places but that allows a certain type of digital business to emerge here?
+And what you’ve learned through talking to a lot of those people in Melbourne, predominately, I’m presuming, like what do you notice about the culture of Melbourne that might be different to other places but allows a certain type of digital business to emerge here?

 Andrew Ritchie: Yeah, yeah.
 It’s really interesting.
 I’ve never thought about it before, but I’m going to have a crack.
 So, there’s this theory and I’m not very good with names, so I’ve forgotten who came up with this theory.
-But there’s this theory that the Renaissance and various sort of scientific aggressions throughout human history have come from these upper and lower latitudes.
-Mainly because of winters.
+But there’s this theory that the Renaissance and various sort of scientific progressions throughout human history have come from these upper and lower latitudes, mainly because of winters.
 And mainly because winter means you’ve got to be inside.
 And inside is the time for discussion and collaboration and education.
-And so, I wonder, whether it’s the weather?
-I wonder if we’re all cursed.
-I mean, this is half joke half serious, if we’re all on the gold coast, we’d probably be all at the beach.
-And there’s something about Melbourne’s, I think Melbourne’s culture comes from the weather.
-I think place, and geography plays such a larger role in what we do everyday.
-Then we kind of give it credit for.
+And so, I wonder whether it’s the weather?
+I wonder if we were all on the Gold Coast, I mean, this is half joke half serious, if we’re all on the Gold Coast, we’d probably be all at the beach.
+And there’s something about Melbourne’s… I think Melbourne’s culture comes from the weather.
+I think place and geography play such a larger role in what we do every day than we kind of give it credit for.
 We just go, “Well, Melbourne can be on the equator and be the same.”
 No, we’d be completely different, actually.
-It would evolve completely differently, we’d have a completely different outlook on life.
+It would evolve completely differently; it would have a completely different outlook on life.

-Andrew Ritchie: And I think, yeah, like today even I was sitting and having a chat because it’s super cloudy outside.
+Andrew Ritchie: And I think, yeah, like today, you and I – we’re sitting and having a chat because it’s super cloudy outside.
 In part, you know?
 And I think that’s part of it.
-I think that there’s something about the Australian psyche that is deeply, it wants to kind of challenge everything.
-And I think there’s something deep about the sort of Melbourne psyche that wants to do that in a really conceited and artistic way.
-I think the combination of those two things generates a lot of entrepreneurial type discussions.
-And entrepreneurial minds.
+I think that there’s something about the Australian psyche that is deeply… it wants to kind of challenge everything.
+And I think there’s something deep about the Melbourne psyche that wants to do that in a really considered and artistic way.
+I think the combination of those two things generates a lot of entrepreneurial type discussions and entrepreneurial minds.
 And I think that’s awesome.

 Adam Murray: Yeah.
 I think that’s a great way to end.
-And it’s been a pleasure talking with you, and, hi mom.
+And it’s been a pleasure talking with you, and, hi Mum.

-Adam Murray: But it’s just a pleasure to know you as well and have the-
+Adam Murray: But it’s just a pleasure to know you as well.

 Andrew Ritchie: Oh, that’s very kind.

-Adam Murray: And be working under you the past 12 months.
-So.
+Adam Murray: And have the opportunity to work with you over the past 12 months.